nmearl/specutils/docs/getting_started.rst

 name, this name scheme is meant to communicate the presence of a single common spectral axis.

-The case where each flux data array is related to a *different* spectral axis is currently **not** supported, but is planned for a later update.
+.. note:: The case where each flux data array is related to a *different* spectral
+          axis is encapsulated in the :class:`~specutils.SpectrumCollection`
+          object described in the :doc:`related docs </spectrum_collection>`.

 .. code-block:: python